genki-tx/SimpleCleanArchitectureBlazorWebAssy/README.md

 In this example, we use *Reactive Extensions (System.Reactive)* to achieve such Reactive programming communication.
 For the detail usage of Reactive Extensions, please check its github: [Reactive Extensions](https://github.com/dotnet/reactive).

 ### Reactive Property
 The special trick of this project is that we provides `IPropertyObservable` and `PropertyObservable` defined in [PropertyObservable.cs](BlazorWebAssyApp/Shared/Entities/PropertyObservable.cs).
-This is a wrapper of `Subject` in `System.Reactive.Subject`.
-Although `Subject` is very useful class, if you use `Subject` by default, subscriber even can modify / re-new the content of `Subject` and it might confuse the design.
+This is a wrapper of `Subject` in Reactive Extensions, `System.Reactive.Subject`.
+Although `Subject` is very useful class, if you use `Subject` as public property, subscriber even can modify / re-new the content of `Subject` and it might confuse the design.
 To solve this, we use `IPropertyObservable` interface for subscribers. `IPropertyObservable` only has `Subscribe()` and `Value` so that we can let subscribers just to subscribe or read value. `PropertyObservable` is actual implementation of `IPropertyObservable` and has `Notify()` method to publish the data changed.
 You can check the example of the usage in [CountPresenter.cs](BlazorWebAssyApp/Shared/Presenters/CountPresenter.cs).
-Basic usage is exact same as *Reactive Extensions (System.Reactive)*, but you can see a similarity from [UniRx](https://github.com/neuecc/UniRx) in Unity.
+Basic usage is exact same as *Reactive Extensions (System.Reactive)*, but you can see a similarity from ReactiveProperty in [UniRx](https://github.com/neuecc/UniRx) for Unity.

 ## Example Page
 You can see the example page by opening this project by Visual Studio and start running or use `dotnet run` command in ./BlazorWebAssyApp.
 Example page contains UI with 2 buttons.
 It is a simple application, but it has all the components of SCA.